bayersglassey/cobj/README.md

     # If extended data types are activated, the following is parsed
     # as a dict.
     # Otherwise, it's parsed as the list (x 1 y 2).
+    # Dicts map symbols to arbitrary values.
+    # They have more-or-less constant-time key-based lookup and update.
+    # Key-value mappings may be freely added and removed.

     {dict}:
+        x 1
+        y 2

+Structs:

+    # If extended data types are activated, the following is parsed
+    # as a struct.
+    # Otherwise, it's parsed as the list (x 1 y 2).
+    # Structs map symbols to values which can be represented
+    # as a single obj_t (integer, symbol, string, dict, box).
+    # Boxes can be used to indirectly store values of any type.
+    # Structs have linear-time key-based lookup and update.
+    # They cannot be resized.

+    {struct}:
         x 1
         y 2